Appenzell–St. Gallen–Trogen railway: Cross-city line

-The cross-city line brings significant improvements to passengers: in addition to the 15-minute cycle between St. Gallen and Teufen, connections to Intercity trains to and from Zürich have been improved.
+The cross-city line brought significant improvements to passengers: in addition to the 15-minute cycle between St. Gallen and Teufen, connections to InterCity trains to and from Zurich have been improved.
 The elimination of the technically complex and expensive to operate rack section in the Ruckhalde has made it possible to use the newly acquired Tango (class ABe 8/12) low-floor trains, which are more comfortable and quieter, but also more cost-effective.
 The Ruckhalde Tunnel route eliminated the need for six level crossings, which has significantly increased traffic safety in the Riethüsli district.